 email: hector [dot] postigo [at] temple [dot] edu

 My second line of research focuses on technologically mediated activism.
-I interrogate this topic generally by asking how technological resistance structures activism in social movements?
-I am concerned with how ICTs, hacks, workarounds and other circumvention and organization measures might impact the role of individuals and organizations bent on social change.
+I study this topic by asking how ICTs, hacks, workarounds and other circumventions might impact the role of individuals and organizations bent on social change.
 I’m a fan of Jennifer Earl’s work on that topic.
 My own contributions in that vein have centered on the digital rights or free culture movement and their use of technological measures as a form of activism.
-My book on that topic just came out from MIT Press.
+My book on that topic came out from MIT Press.
+The MIT Press also released portions of my Digital Rights Movement as a part of its MIT BIT initiative.
+That volume is titled Origins of the Digital Rights Movement and its available here.

-As I look forward to the next few years I’m hoping to continue looking into technology and activism.
-Currently I’m conducting research on Web 2.0 and social change organizations, for example.
-I’m doing that with Carla Ilten from the Technical University of Berlin who now a graduate student on sociology at the University of Illinois Chicago .
-Recently, I’ve started thinking about privacy and participation in web platforms.
-I’ve just wrapped up research on the US security/privacy industry and its branding and marketing practices.
+My third line of research focused on the US security/privacy industry and its branding and marketing practices.
 That project was funded by the European Commission 7th Programme Framework.
-My collaborators and I recently published a co-edited a volume on that topic.
+My collaborators and I published a co-edited a volume on that topic.
 It’s available from Palgrave Macmillan Press.

-Lastly, Tarleton Gillespie (from Cornell University) and I recently received funding from the National Science Foundation for a new project on cultural production in the digital age.
-We have some great collaborators from all over the world joining us for this project and are also organizing some workshops.
-We’ve founded a blog, Culture Digitally, which is getting some nice traffic!
+In 2011 Tarleton Gillespie (from Microsoft Research and Cornell) and I received funding from the National Science Foundation for a project on cultural production in the digital age.
+We had great collaborators from all over the world join us for this project founded a blog, Culture Digitally, and it has grown into a wonderful research community.